zettlrobert/example-api-express-mongodb/README.md

 ![cover](docs/cover.png)

-Simple Example API with Generated Docs using Express and MongoDB
+simple example API it will generated docs using express and mongodb

 ## Configuration has to be created: